apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/skywalking-agent.md

 SkyWalking Agent Deployment
 =============================

-The dolphinscheduler-skywalking module provides [SkyWalking](https://skywalking.apache.org/) monitor agent for the Dolphinscheduler project.
+The `dolphinscheduler-skywalking` module provides [SkyWalking](https://skywalking.apache.org/) monitor agent for the DolphinScheduler project.

-This document describes how to enable SkyWalking 8.4+ support with this module (recommended to use SkyWalking 8.5.0).
+This document describes how to enable SkyWalking version 8.4+ support with this module (recommend using SkyWalking 8.5.0).

 ## Installation

-The following configuration is used to enable SkyWalking agent.
+The following configuration is used to enable the SkyWalking agent.

 ### Through Environment Variable Configuration (for Docker Compose)